-- A region with no structurally-deficient bridges and all roads maintained in good or fair pavement condition. - A region where no motorist, motorcyclist, bicyclist, or pedestrian is fatally injured while traveling. - A region where all residents, businesses, and visitors can access viable, efficient, and affordable transportation options. - A region where every elderly and disabled resident can access medical appointments and other essential services. - A region where there are safe bicycling routes to our village and city centers, and safe walking routes within our village and city centers. - A region where both passenger and freight rail transportation enhance the movement of goods and people from our communities to the major metropolitan areas of Boston, New York City, and Montreal. - A region with robust airline access to the world with connections in Boston and New York City; and General Aviation access to the northeast, United States, and the world. - A region where businesses, municipalities, and state agencies work together to reduce the prevalence of single-occupant vehicle travel, and realize the health and environmental benefits of active transportation.
+- A region with no structurally-deficient bridges and all roads maintained in good or fair pavement condition. - A region where no motorist, motorcyclist, bicyclist, or pedestrian is fatally injured while traveling. - A region where all residents, businesses, and visitors can access viable, efficient, and affordable transportation options. - A region where every elderly and disabled resident can access medical appointments and other essential services. - A region where there are safe bicycling routes to our village and city centers, and safe walking routes within our village and city centers. - A region where both passenger and freight rail transportation enhance the movement of goods and people from our communities to the major metropolitan areas of Boston, New York City, and Montreal. - A region with robust general aviation opportunities and viable passenger air travel connections to airports in Boston and New York City. - A region where businesses, municipalities, and state agencies work together to reduce the prevalence of single-occupant vehicle travel, and realize the health and environmental benefits of active transportation.